JohnScience/emscripten-wasm/README.md

 # Examples of C programs compilable with Emscripten

-This repository was created in the process of editing the chapter 1 "Exploring the Possibilities with WebAssembly".
+This repository was created in the process of editing the chapter 1 "Exploring the Possibilities with WebAssembly" for BPB Publications.

 ## See